 Advanced Neuro-Prosthetics: Take Someone's Free Will

-Use the same techology in cutting edge neuro-prosthetics to impose your will upon your friends and enemies!
-All it takes is the Human-Human Interface, a little electricity, and another participant-willing or otherwise.
+Use the same technology in cutting edge neuro-prosthetics to impose your will upon your friends and enemies!

 Control Machines with Your Brain

-You've seen your muscles' electrical activity and now it is time to harness it!
-Use your Muscle SpikerShield with an Arduino to control electronic devices with your brain-generated muscle signals.
+You've seen your muscles' electrical activity, now it is time to harness it!
+Use your Muscle SpikerShield to control electronic devices with your brain-generated muscle signals.

 Record & Manipulate Live Neurons!